Denial-of-service attack

 Diagram of a DDoS attack.
 Note how multiple computers are attacking a single computer.

-In computing, a denial-of-service attack (DoS attack; UK: /dɒs/ doss US: /dɑːs/ daas) is a cyberattack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to a network.
+In computing, a denial-of-service attack (DoS attack /dɒs/ doss) is a cyberattack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to a network.
 Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.
-The range of attacks varies widely, spanning from inundating a server with millions of requests to slow its performance, overwhelming a server with a substantial amount of invalid data, to submitting requests with an illegitimate IP address.
+The range of attacks varies widely, spanning from inundating a server with millions of requests to slow its performance or with a substantial amount of invalid data, to submitting requests with an illegitimate IP address, and launching "low and slow" attacks aimed at keeping connections open.

-In a distributed denial-of-service attack (DDoS attack; UK: /ˈdiː.dɒs/ DEE-doss US: /ˈdiː.dɑːs/ DEE-daas), the incoming traffic flooding the victim originates from many different sources.
-More sophisticated strategies are required to mitigate this type of attack; simply attempting to block a single source is insufficient as there are multiple sources.
+In a distributed denial-of-service attack (DDoS attack /ˈdiː.dɒs/ DEE-doss), the incoming traffic flooding the victim originates from many different sources.
+More sophisticated strategies are required to mitigate this type of attack; simply attempting to block a single source is insufficient.
 A DDoS attack is analogous to a group of people crowding the entry door of a shop, making it hard for legitimate customers to enter, thus disrupting trade and losing the business money.
 Criminal perpetrators of DDoS attacks often target sites or services hosted on high-profile web servers such as banks or credit card payment gateways.
 Revenge and blackmail, as well as hacktivism, can motivate these attacks.